 This course is equivalent to a freshman-level course in college and follows the guidelines of the College Board for the Advanced Placement Curriculum.
 The course will investigate biochemistry, molecular genetics, heredity, evolution, taxonomy, general botany and zoology principles, and ecology.
-Due to the intensity and volume of material that is in the CollegeBoard curriculum, students will be expected to read some material on an individual basis prior to class discussion.
+Due to the intensity and the amount of materials that need to be covered, students will be expected to address some material on an individual basis in addition to material discussed in class.
 Laboratory experiences are an integral part of the course and may include animal dissection.
 Students may also be required to participate in after-school labs.
 Summer reading will be required.
-This course is open to grade 11 and 12 students who have demonstrated a high level of achievement and success in Honors Biology and Honors Chemistry and are recommended.
-Students may choose to purchase the textbook used in the course so that they may write and take notes in the text.
+This course is open to grade 11 and 12 students who have demonstrated a high level of achievement and success in Biology (H) and Chemistry (H) and are recommended by the teacher and their guidance counselor.
+Students may choose to purchase the textbook in the course at the beginning of the school year so that they may write and take notes in the text.
 Many students find the text an excellent reference as they enter college.
 Any student who enrolls in an AP course is required to take the AP exam in May of the school year.